kurt-krueckeberg/d-docs/notes/arrays-and-slices.md

 ## Dynaimc Arrays

-Dynaimc arrays are a built-in type in D unlike, say, C++, were dynamic arrays are implemented in the standard library in the `std::vector` class.
+Dynaimc arrays are a built-in type in D unlike, say, C++ were dynamic arrays are implemented in the standard library in the `std::vector` class.
 They are automatically bounds checked.
 The member variable `ptr` points to the underlying data.
 Some examples:

 ```d
 auto p = new int[7]; // raw pointer